-A person who holds an APVMA registration for a chemical product, or a permit in relation to an unregistered chemical product (the holder), is liable to pay a levy based on the dollar value of domestic disposals (sales, or uses by the manufacturer or importer) of the relevant chemical product.
+A person who holds an Australian Pesticides and Veterinary Medicines Authority (APVMA) registration for a chemical product, or a permit in relation to an unregistered chemical product (the holder), is liable to pay a levy based on the dollar value of domestic disposals (sales, or uses by the manufacturer or importer) of the relevant chemical product.
 Further information on levies is available on our website.

-From 2020, the APVMA will be undertaking a program of audits each year examining industry levy payments for the sale of registered agricultural and veterinary chemical products.
+From 2020, the APVMA will be undertaking a program of audits periodically examining industry levy payments for the sale of registered agricultural and veterinary (agvet) chemical products.

 The purpose of the levy audit program is to ensure the ongoing accuracy of levy amounts paid to the APVMA.
-Each year, a selection of companies with registered agvet chemicals will be audited.
-Audits will examine six years of records and where levy amounts are found to be incorrect, the APVMA will seek to recover or remit these amounts.
+Each audit cycle, a selection of companies with registered agvet chemicals will be audited.
+Audits may examine up to 6 years of records and where levy amounts are found to be incorrect, the APVMA will seek to recover or remit these amounts.

 If it is found under audit that you have understated the leviable value for a product, understatement penalties apply.
-For each product where the leviable value has been understated, the penalty is the greater of either $100 or 25 per cent of the amount by which the leviable value was understated.
+For each product where the leviable value has been understated, the penalty is the greater of either $100 or 25% of the amount by which the leviable value was understated.

 If you are the holder of an APVMA registration or permit for chemical product, you should ensure your declared values are up to date and accurate and you are fully compliant with the legislation.